mikeoliphant/NeuralAudio/README.md

 # Underlying Libraries and Performance

-[RTNeural](https://github.com/jatinchowdhury18/RTNeural) is used for RTNeural keras models.

-The [NAM Core implementation](https://github.com/sdatkinson/NeuralAmpModelerCore) is used by default for NAM models, both LSTM and WaveNet.
+By default, NeuralAudio uses its own implementation of WaveNet and LSTM network models.

-You can also instruct the library to load NAM models using RTNeural (see the API overview below).
+It can also load models using the [NAM Core implementation](https://github.com/sdatkinson/NeuralAmpModelerCore) and [RTNeural](https://github.com/jatinchowdhury18/RTNeural).

-When using RTNeural, the official NAM WaveNet model architectures ("Standard", "Lite", "Feather", "Nano") are loaded using RTNeural using pre-compiled static architectures.
-Other NAM WaveNet model architectures will fall back on using the [NAM Core implementation](https://github.com/sdatkinson/NeuralAmpModelerCore).

-A subset of LSTM models are processed using pre-compiled static architectures (increasing performance).
-Currently the following architectures are accelerated:
+For WaveNet, the internal implmeentation supports the offical NAM network architectures:  "Standard", "Lite", "Feather", "Nano".

+For LSTM, the internal implementation supports the following architectures:

 - LSTM 1x8
 - LSTM 1x12